TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ### Tinkering Inventor

 What if our character was a _Tinkering Inventor_?
+Someone who can always make the right tools for the job.
 Their abilities could be the inventions they create, powered by the **scrap** that the Inventor uses to make them.
 One ability could be **Springloaded Boots**-- a cobbled together contraption that allows the wearer to leap further and run faster... until it breaks.
 That's pretty easy to represent as an advantage that the Inventor puts together over some downtime.

 Ability points: **Scrap**
 Ability: **Springloaded Boots**